Anxiety

 —Hippocrates

-Anxiety can affect us all, but when it becomes constant, more intense, and starts interfering with normal day-to-day activities, you may be suffering from an anxiety disorder.
-Natural therapies and counselling can help you overcome anxiety and regain control of your life and wellbeing.
+Anxiety can affect us all, but when it becomes constant, more intense, and starts interfering with day-to-day life, you may be suffering from an anxiety disorder.
+Natural therapies and counselling can help you regain control of your life and wellbeing.

 Anxiety is a feeling of fear, worry and panic.
 It can also be used to describe a challenging or stressful but “non-dangerous event” for example, an exam, public speaking, a new career or even a date.
-It is a natural response to a fear that can be either perceived or real.
+It is a natural response to a real or perceived fear.
 It becomes a disorder when the fear becomes persistent and has a negative impact on your life, such as your ability to eat, sleep, concentrate, travel, enjoy life or even leave the house to go to work or school.
-This is a sign that it has surpassed normal fear and worry and becomes an anxiety disorder.
-It is important to seek treatment and not to suffer in silence.
+If this sounds like you, you don’t have to suffer in silence.
+We can help.

-There are different types of anxiety disorders, but the most common are:
+There are different types of anxiety , but the most common are:

-In fact, as soon as one anxious thought is resolved another appears.
-If you often feel a few of the following symptoms: a lack of control, anxious, restless, fatigue, irritability, muscle tension or sleep disturbances - you are likely to be may be diagnosed with GAD.
-Typically, these feelings are related to everyday tasks, such as stress at home or work, but other times you may not know why you are feeling anxious.
+As soon as one anxious thought is resolved, another appears.
+The following symptoms are typical: restless, fatigue, irritability, muscle tension or sleep disturbances.
+These feelings are often related to everyday tasks, like stress at home or work, but there may not always be a clear cause.

-GAD is a common condition, estimated to affect up to 5% of the UK population.
-Slightly more women are affected than men, and the condition is more common in people from the ages of 35 to 59.
+GAD is common, estimated to affect up to 5% of the UK population.
+More women are affected than men, and the condition is more common between the ages of 35 to 59.

-Post-traumatic stress disorder (PTSD)—After experiencing or witnessing a traumatic event, and are experiencing flashbacks or nightmares, you may be diagnosed with PTSD.
-These reactions can make you feel like you’re reliving the fear and anxiety repeatedly.
-More info
+Post-traumatic stressis often experienced after witnessing a traumatic event.
+Flashbacks and nightmares are common.
+These reactions can make you feel like you’re reliving the event, fear or anxiety repeatedly.

-Anxiety is a problem that can get worse if the stresses continue to build up.
-People may feel ashamed to ask for help or believe that it’s not that big a problem and try to deal with it alone.
-If you are experiencing symptoms it is important to consult a health professional.
+Anxiety is a problem that can get worse if the stress continues to build up.
+People may feel ashamed to ask for help or may believe it’s not that big a problem and try to deal with it alone.
+If you are experiencing symptoms, we can help.

-Physiological signs can cause a significant amount of distress especially when they increase in intensity, duration, and frequency.
-On a behavioural level, anxiety can sabotage your ability to act, express yourself, and deal with everyday situations.
-While psychologically you may feel apprehension, nervousness, and a deep sense of unease.
+Anxiety can sabotage your ability to act, express yourself, and deal with everyday situations.
+You may feel apprehension, nervousness, and a deep sense of unease.

-• Increased heart rate, palpitations, hot flushes, excessive perspiration, dry mouth
+• Increased heart rate, hot flushes, excessive sweating, dry mouth

-• Breathing issues – hyperventilation (over breathing), dizziness or difficulty breathing
+• Breathing issues – hyperventilation (over breathing), dizziness or struggling to catch your breath

 • Problems sleeping